Regulus343/Formation/README.md

 **A powerful form creation composer package for Laravel 4 built on top of Laravel 3's Form class.**

-Formation makes it really easy to set populate/re-populate form fields with default values and to build a form with powerful form field building methods that automatically add an "error" class to labels and form fields and provides the ability to validate specific arrays in the POST array.
+Formation makes it really easy to populate form fields with default values and to build a form with powerful form field building methods that automatically add an "error" class to labels and form fields and provides the ability to validate specific arrays in the POST array.

 	<input name="user[name]" value="" />
 	<input name="user[email]" value="" />